nbaglivo/defensive-programming-talk/PITCHME.md

 # By not being overly defensive we gain in:

 * Knowledge about our system and the systems that we interact with.
-* More expressive and self self-explanatory code that is easy to reason about.
+* More expressive and self self-explanatory code that is easier to reason about.
 * Cleaner and faster code.
 * Better error reports/less bugs in production*